bobGSmith/DeFiPy/README.md

 * `transact.py` - should maybe improve / test this. not sure how useful it is.
 * `autoUi.py` - need to make this, accepts address and abi for a contract and creates a interface for it (CLI, possibly tkinter too)

+## Scripts
+### Auto UI
+generates a user interface for smart contracts automatically from abi and address

+### Chart
+plots price chart of token in terminal